Gabriel-la-flamboyance/Multi-agent_treasure_collecting/README.md

 We consider agents who must collect all the treasures scattered in an environment.

-•	The environment is represented by a grid.
+•	The environment is represented by a grid (in env1.txt).
 An agent can move from one cell to another if they are adjacent (diagonal movements are allowed).
 Two agents cannot occupy the same cell.

 •	Treasures are distributed throughout the environment.
 There are 2 types of treasures: gems and gold coins.
 These treasures are contained in chests that must be unlocked before agents can collect the treasures (once a chest is unlocked, an agent can collect the corresponding treasure without waiting for all chests to be unlocked).
 To collect a treasure or unlock a chest, an agent with the proper skill must move to the cell containing the treasure and perform the desired action.